 Each site's SOP for source documentation should define the extent to which the AE Log CRF will be used as a source document.
-Site-specific delegation of duties documentation should designate study staff authorized by the IoR to complete AE Log CRFs.
+Site-specific delegation of duties documentation should designate study staff authorized by the Investigator of Record (IoR) to complete AE Log CRFs.
 Regardless of who initially completes these forms, a clinician listed on the site's FDA Form 1572 should review them to ensure the accuracy of the data reported and to help maintain consistency of reporting across clinicians.

-9.1.2 Serious Adverse Events (SAEs) / Expedited Adverse Events (EAEs)
+8.1.2 Serious Adverse Events (SAEs) / Expedited Adverse Events (EAEs)